sovrixchain/sovrix/README.md

 **Sovrix (SVX)** is a next-generation, community-driven cryptocurrency designed for speed, security, and true decentralization.
 Built as a fork of Litecoin, Sovrix introduces a **fixed supply of 12.5 million SVX**, with **block reward halving every 6 months**, ensuring long-term scarcity and sustainable value.
+SOVRIX – Power to the People, Value in the Chain.
 ---

 ## 🔹 Features